danish296/AI-DocAnalyzer/README.md

 └── ...
 ```

+---

 ## 📝 Usage

-- **Upload PDF** documents for analysis.
+- **Upload PDF** documents for instant, AI-powered analysis.
-- **Choose** a document and ask questions or use quick analysis buttons.
+- **Select a document** and either ask custom questions or use quick analysis options.
-- **View answers** with references to document sources.
+- **View answers** with direct references to document sources.

+---

+## 🧠 Innovated & Designed For

+This project is **innovated and designed** with a focus on:

+- **Professionals and Analysts** needing fast, reliable insights from complex documents.
+- **HR and Career Advisors** for in-depth resume/CV analysis.
+- **Researchers, Students, and Teams** collaborating on document-heavy projects.
+- Anyone looking for intelligent, trustworthy document understanding—delivered with cutting-edge AI.

+---

 ## 🔐 Security & Privacy

-- Your documents are processed in memory.
-No persistent storage is used unless configured.
+- Documents are processed in memory (no persistent storage unless configured).
 - API keys and sensitive data are managed via environment variables.

+---

 ## 🤝 Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to change.

+---

 ## 📄 License